adilemre/E_Commerce_Analytics/results/2-Customers.md

 ![Customer_Groups_table](/images/customer_table_2.png)

-Secondly, regular customers were divided into 3 subsegments to figure out other valuable and potential customer groups.
+Then regular customers were divided into 3 subsegments to figure out other valuable and potential customer groups.
 After grouping regular customers, the value based customer groups are completed.
 The table below lists number of customers, average purchase volume and total purchase amount values by customer value based segments.